-Psychology is the most rewarding and relevant subject students can study at A Level and beyond – what could be more important than the scientific study of human behaviour?
-Wherever they work, whatever they do in their life, this discipline gives students the most invaluable insight into the motivations of themselves and others.
-The study of Psychology teaches skills that they will transfer into all walks of life – skills such as analysing data, evaluating research evidence, writing reports, designing and implementing independent research, gathering data.
-In the Psychology department we guarantee to challenge students’ preconceptions, deepen their understanding of human behaviour and open their eyes to the fundamental importance of careful, scientific study of the origins of both typical and atypical behaviour.
+Wherever they work, whatever they do in their life, learning about Psychology gives students the most invaluable insight into the motivations of themselves and others.
+The study of Psychology teaches skills that they will transfer into all walks of life – skills such as gathering and analysing data, evaluating research evidence, writing reports and designing and implementing independent research.
+In the Psychology Department we guarantee to challenge students’ preconceptions, deepen their understanding of human behaviour and open their eyes to the fundamental importance of careful, scientific study of the origins of both typical and atypical behaviour.

-The Psychology department supports its A Level students in a variety of ways.
-Department trips include the British Psychology Society London Lectures, court visits, and the trip to the Royal Bethlem Hospital.
+The Psychology Department supports its A Level students in a variety of ways.
+Department trips include visits to London Zoo and the Royal Bethlem Hospital.
 In addition there are lectures given by visiting specialists and the annual Brain Day.
 Psychology students enter a number of essay competitions including the Corpus Christi Oxford Science Essay Competition and the Cambridge Psychology Essay Competition.
-The Psychology Club challenges students to research topics outside the syllabus and present these to their peers

 Psychology A Level is a linear course which consists of three papers.
 Paper 1 focuses on Social, Cognitive and Biological Psychology and learning theories.